purplescout/tcd_training/labcode/Demo/CrashTest/readme.txt

+You will need an account on the Appcelerator Dashboard and a license for Appcelerator Studio to use this demo app.

 The CrashTest app will need to be associated with your user ID and will need a unique GUID.
 Therefore, we're not providing a full, importable project.
 To use this app:

 1. Create a new project named CrashTest